NikhilMunda/OverQuack-Remastered/README.md

 ## 🫡 Acknowledgments

-This REMASTERED is inspired from [VexilonHacker/OverQuack](https://github.com/VexilonHacker/OverQuack) and [dbisu/pico-ducky](https://github.com/dbisu/pico-ducky).
-I liked their project so I thought on tweaking and fixing some of their Codes.
+This is the REMASTERED version of [VexilonHacker/OverQuack](https://github.com/VexilonHacker/OverQuack) and some [dbisu/pico-ducky](https://github.com/dbisu/pico-ducky).
+I liked their project so I thought on tweaking and fixing some of the Codes.
 I love Raspberry Pico W 💕 how well it worked with OverQuack code.

 ## 🚀 Features